 - Heart irregularities

-The tricky thing is, you can have a magnesium deficiency and display some of these symptoms, but you may have no noticeable symptoms at all.
-From heart arrhythmias to major depression, ignoring the signs isn’t worth the gamble—especially when magnesium is one of the cheapest, most abundant supplements you can get.
+The tricky thing is, you can have a magnesium insufficiency and display some of these symptoms, but you may have no noticeable symptoms at all.
+Ignoring the signs isn’t worth the gamble—especially when magnesium is one of the cheapest, most abundant supplements you can get.

 How to test for magnesium deficiency

 You have two options to test your magnesium status: with the help of a health professional or at home.

 If you’re wondering how to test for magnesium deficiency at home, start with an at-home blood test kit.
 Before making that commitment, it’s important to note that true deficiency isn’t the same as low magnesium levels, and blood tests for magnesium don’t always give you exact results.